 Now back to our search.
 You can also search by university.
 Select “Browse by University” on the right side of your screen.
 You can also choose “Universities – Where are you going?” in the top menu.
 For example, from the list of all Ontario universities, you can locate Trent.
-If you select Trent University or “More Information”, you can find information specific to Trent, such as campus visits, residences and meal plans, and program news.
-Let’s choose campus visits.
+If you select a Trent University location, you can find information specific to Trent, such as campus tours, residences and meal plans, and program news.
+Let’s choose Tours and Events.

 In the sidebar menu, you can also choose a different university and compare their information.
-Let's choose Ryerson University to view a list of their Campus Visits & Events.
+Let's choose the University of Waterloo to view a list of their Tours and Events.

-To see a list of all programs offered at Ryerson, select “Browse All Programs” under University Programs.
-You’ll find the programs listed alphabetically, with each one linking to a more detailed program summary.
+To see a list of all programs offered at Waterloo, select “Browse All Programs” under University Programs.
+You’ll find the programs listed alphabetically, with each one linking to a more-detailed program summary.

 For a more thorough search of the scholarships, for all universities, click on “Finance – Fees & Scholarships” in the top menu.
 From here, you can sort by name, amount or deadline.
 You can also use the advanced search function to find more specific results, including dollar range, the average needed and location.